Do You Need a Police Report for a Bicycle Injury Claim?

 Police siren

-Why a Police Report Matters:
+Why a Police Report Is Still a Powerful Tool

 • Neutral Documentation: A police report provides an official, third-party account of what happened.
 Police officers are trained to assess accidents objectively.
 Their reports often include diagrams, statements from both parties, witness names, and initial fault assessments.